Bristol-Myers Squibb Company (BMY): History, Ownership, Mission, How It Works & Makes Money

 Original location

+The two founding entities began on separate coasts of New York State.
 Dr. E.R.
-Squibb established his laboratory in Brooklyn, New York.
-William McLaren Bristol and John Ripley Myers started their venture in Clinton, New York.
+Squibb established his first laboratory in Brooklyn, New York.
+Meanwhile, William McLaren Bristol and John Ripley Myers started their operation in Clinton, New York.

 Founding team members